Related tools

 | < 0.4 | Low predicted immunogenicity |

-Percentile rank provides additional context.
-A peptide with a moderate score of 0.5 but a high percentile rank (> 0.9) is still notable — it scores above 90% of random peptides for that allele, suggesting genuine immunogenic potential even if the absolute score appears modest.
+Rank provides additional context.
+A peptide with a moderate score of 0.5 but a high rank (> 0.9) is still notable — it scores above 90% of random peptides for that allele, suggesting genuine immunogenic potential even if the absolute score appears modest.

 MHC class I molecules present intracellular peptides (typically 8–11 residues) to CD8+ cytotoxic T cells.
 MHC class II molecules present extracellular peptides (typically 13–25 residues) to CD4+ helper T cells.
 The two pathways involve different antigen processing machinery, binding groove geometry, and downstream immune effects.